 How to align IT with business objectives?

-- knowing your current IT capabilities and gaps - see carry out an IT needs assessment
+- know your current IT capabilities and gaps

-- considering both priorities and investment within your IT strategy
+- consider both priorities and investment within your IT strategy

 If you are not sure where to start, focus on a few areas that may provide the greatest benefit.
 For example, you may want to: